FBruzzesi/timebasedcv/docs/user-guide/getting-started.md

     # Do some magic!
 ```

+!!! info
-For now the requirement is still that they all have the same length, but we are working on relaxing this constraint.
+    The only requirement is that the all the arrays must have the same length, as we use the mask on the `time_series` to slice each one of them.

+!!! warning
+    Ideally each array can be a different type (numpy, pandas, polars, and so on...), in practice there are a few limitations that might arise from the different types, so please be aware of that.

+    We are working to make the library more flexible and to support more types of arrays and more interactions between them.